+4.1 Learning filters that represent transformations

-4.1 Learning Filters That Represent Transformations.
-Since the factorization leads to a matching of filter responses, an interesting question to ask is what forms the filter pairs take on when trained on different types of transformation.
+Since the factorization leads to a matching of filter-responses, an interesting question to ask is what forms the filter pairs take on when trained on different types of transformation.

-To answer this question, we trained the factorized model with binary hidden and binary observable units on transformations of random dot images.
-We experimented with a variety of image sizes, ranging from $8 \times 8$ to $40 \times 40$ pixels, all with similar results.
-(Unlike the nonfactorized model, training on patches larger than $12 \times 12$ pixels is fairly efficient.)
+To answer this question, we trained the factorized model2 with binary hidden and binary observable units on transformations of random dot images.
+We experimented with a variety of image sizes, ranging from 8×8 to 40×40 pixels, all with similar results.
+(Unlike the non-factorized model, training on patches larger than 12×12 pixels is fairly efficient.)
 We trained on various kinds of transformation, including shifts, scaling, rotation, affine, and convolution with random kernels, as well as split-screen settings with multiple transformations in one image.
-We trained the models to predict transformed images from the originals as described in section 3.2.
-Images were generated randomly with typically about 10% of the pixels "on" and the rest "off."
-Each class of transformation furthermore contains parameters (e.g., direction of shift, scaling amount, rotation angle) that were chosen independently and randomly for each example image pair.
-Some of the transformations, like shifts and scaling, are fairly local in the sense that each position in the image is moved by no more than about three pixels.
-Others, like rotations in section 4.2, are global and can move pixels across the whole image.
-We generated the training images on the fly and trained the model online on the resulting stream of image pairs using batches of size 20 to 100 for each gradient update.
+We trained the models to predict transformed images from the originals as described in Section 3.2.
+Images were generated randomly with typically about 10% of the pixels "on" and the rest "off".
+Each class of transformation furthermore contains parameters (like direction of shift, scaling amount, rotation angle, etc.) which were chosen independently and randomly for each example image pair.
+Some of the transformations, like shifts and scaling, are fairly local in the sense that each position in the image is moved by no more than about 3 pixels.
+Others, like rotations in Section 4.2, are global, and can move pixels across the whole image.
+We generated the training images on-the-fly and trained the model online on the resulting stream of image pairs using batches of size 20 to 100 for each gradient update.
 We used contrastive divergence learning with a small learning rate (usually about 0.01) in the experiments.

-$^1A$ Python implementation of the model, along with example code to apply the model on synthetic transformations, is available online at learning.cs.toronto.edu/ $\sim\!\!$ rfm/factored/.
+2A Python implementation of the model, along with example code to apply the model on synthetic transformations, is available at learning.cs.toronto.edu/~rfm/factored/

-In all the experiments, we used between 50 and 200 hidden units and usually 100 factors.
+In all the experiments, we used a number of hidden units between 50 and 200 and a number of factors that was usually 100.
 The exact number of hidden units and factors did not have a strong influence on the result.
 The reason is that the numbers of hidden units and factors are already in a regime where they can reconstruct the transformed images almost perfectly.
-Since we trained the models without using weight decay or any other kind of regularization, there were no additional parameters of the cost function to be set.
-The model parameters were initialized to small, random values in all experiments.
+Since we trained the models without using weight-decay or any other kind of regularization, there were no additional parameters of the cost function to be set.
+The model parameters were initialized to small random values in all experiments.
+Despite the non-linearity of the objective function, we did not encounter any problems with local optima.
+In particular, multiple runs with different random initializations and different random instantiations of the training data tend to give qualitatively very similar results (up to indeterminacies, like ordering of the filters).
+Apart from using a small learning rate and small parameter initializations, we therefore did not need to make use of any tricks, like annealing or random restarts, to avoid local optima.